Mercedes EQC running costs

 Mercedes offers a three-year/unlimited-mileage warranty on all its new cars, while the EQC’s batteries are warrantied for eight years or 160,000 kilometres (which is just under 100,000 miles).
 Mercedes will also replace or refurbish the 80kWh lithium-ion batteries if they fall to below 70% of their as-new performance within that battery warranty period.

 The EQC will ping a message on the dashboard when it requires a service, and you can expect that to happen every year or 15,000 miles.

-The Mercedes EQC is free of road tax thanks to its zero tailpipe emissions, but like every car costing more than £40,000, it's subject to a ‘premium tax’ of £320 a year the first five times it's taxed.
+The Mercedes EQC is free of road tax thanks to its zero tailpipe emissions, much like every other purely electric car.